azl397985856/leetcode/thinkings/binary-search-1.en.md

 ### Extreme value

-Similar to me in [Heap topic] (https://lucifer . ren/blog/2020/12/26/ heap/ "heap topic") The extreme value mentioned.
+Similar to me in [Heap topic](https://lucifer . ren/blog/2020/12/26/ heap/ "heap topic") The extreme value mentioned.
 It's just that the extremes here are **static**, not dynamic.
 The extreme value here usually refers to the k-th largest (or k-th smallest) number. \*\*

 A very important use of heaps is to find the k-th largest number, and the binary method can also find the k-th largest number, but the ideas of the two are completely different.
 I have explained in detail the idea of using heaps to find the kth largest heap in the heaps topic mentioned earlier.
 What about the two points?
-Here we use an example to feel it: This question is [Kth Pair Distance] (https://binarysearch.com/problems/Kth-Pair-Distance "Kth Pair Distance"), the title description is as follows：
+Here we use an example to feel it: This question is [Kth Pair Distance](https://binarysearch.com/problems/Kth-Pair-Distance "Kth Pair Distance"), the title description is as follows：

 ```
 Given a list of integers nums and an integer k, return the k-th (0-indexed) smallest abs(x - y) for every pair of elements (x, y) in nums.
 Note that (x, y) and (y, x) are considered the same pair.